Skip to content

 @wf.job()

-Reflow infers gather — all array outputs are collected into a single list[str] for the downstream singleton.
+Reflow infers gather — all array outputs flow into a single list.

-Step 5: add a CLI and run it
+Step 5 — add a CLI and run

 if __name__ == "__main__":